we-are-alluma/datavis-styleguide/_posts/2020-06-08-likert-scales.md

 **What can you tell from this table so far?**

 1. There are 4 columns/answers - not 5.
 This means our scale skips the `neutral/undecided` scale point.
-Is it because people did not answer the question? or because no one actually feels indifferent about Oxford commas?
+Is it because people did not answer the question or because no one actually feels indifferent about Oxford commas?
 (Impossible!)
-2.
+2. This table shows total counts - not shares.
+This means we need to do some more data cleaning ourselves!

+What else can you derive from this table?

 # Color schemes

 Before diving in further, it is useful to think about the colors we will be choosing for our visualization.
-Looking at our data

-Diverging color schemes to illustrate both extremes of the spectrum are opposites.
+Looking at our data categories, we know the answers span from one extreme to the other (`Not at all` to `A lot`).
+These are opposites and that means we need to use what is known as a _diverging_ color scheme.
+Diverging color schemes are composed of three colors: one for each end and a neutral color.
+Gray or white is a common choice for the neutral color.
+Each of the other two colors sit at the end of the scale and we use lighter and lighter shades of those colors as we approach the center (neutral).

 Keep in mind colors have connotations: when you see something go from red to blue most people assume it's going from bad to good.
 Having the "positive" end of the spectrum using Red and the negative using Blue could be misleading.

-Be conscious that **red** is usually seen as a negative, if you don't want that connotation for your chart use another color like yellow

-Try using other colors like our yellow to blue scale instead.
+The color **red** also tends to be seen as a negative in Western societies especially when we are dealing with numbers.
+If you prefer not to use **red**, try using other colors like our yellow to blue scale instead.

 <div id="observablehq-30f8f623">
   <div class="observablehq-likert_rdbu"></div>